Nic Tarzwell

 Metal Properties: Ductility

 Ductility describes a metal’s amenability to being drawn or stretched without breaking.
 It is one of the crowning mechanical properties of a metal.
 Without a sound understanding of the science of ductility, manufacturers would be unable to guarantee the safety of their machinery.
-In this blog, we’ll explain why manufacturers rely on ductility to guide them in casting parts that uphold integrity in service while protecting machinery against catastrophic failure.

 State-of-the-Art 3D Scanning for Cast Products